FHA home loans require just 3.5% down and are ultra-lenient on credit scores and employment history compared to other mortgage types.

 If you are buying a condo or a home in a Planned Unit Development (PUD), you may need to pay homeowners association (HOA) dues.
 Loan officers factor in this cost when determining your DTI ratios.
 You may input other home-related fees such as flood insurance in this field, but don’t include things like utility costs.

 Property taxes and homeowners insurance are typically paid to your lender each month along with your mortgage payment.
 The taxes and insurance are kept in an escrow account until they become due, at which time your lender pays them to the correct company or agency.

 FHA mortgage eligibility

 FHA mortgages have great perks for first-time home buyers.
 But to use this loan program, you need to meet requirements set by the Federal Housing Administration and your FHA-approved lender.

 FHA loans are typically available to those who meet the following qualifications:

-- A credit score of 580 or higher (lower scores eligible with
+- A credit score of 580 or higher (lower scores may be eligible with 10% down)

 - A debt-to-income ratio of 43% or less

-- 1-2 years of consistent employment history (most likely 2 years if self-employed)
+- 1-2 years of consistent employment history (most likely two years if self-employed)

 - A property that meets FHA standards or is eligible for FHA 203k financing